DocKDE/pdbman/README.md

 +---------+-----------+------------+--------------+----+--------+
 ```

 This finds all atoms with the name `Cu` in the PDB file.
 The search is case-insensitive.
-You can also search for residues with the `-r` flag but be aware that the residue names can differ from the usually more intuitive atom names.
+You can also search for residues with the `-r` flag but be aware that the residue names
+can differ from the usually more intuitive atom names.

-After we found the atom ID we need, we can build a spherical active space with a radius of our choosing (in this case 8 Angströms):
+After we found the atom ID we need, we can build a spherical active space with a radius
+of our choosing (in this case 8 Angströms):

 ```
-pdbman> A -ras 2589 8
+pdbman> A -a s 2589 8
 ```

 The radius argument can be any floating point number (i.e. decimal points are allowed).
+If
-If the `-r` flag is given, all residues that contain an atom within the given radius to the given atom will be included.
+the `-r` flag is given, all residues that contain an atom within the given radius to the
+given atom will be included.
 We can look at the results:

 ```
 pdbman> y